 - Basic Pillow with hand sewn closure (see below)

-- Envelope pillows (part 2)
+- Envelope pillows (part 2 – to come)

 - Deep overlap